 Terri Province has been with Hope Village for Children since its inception in 2001.
-Over the last sixteen years she has held many different positions within the organization and is currently serving as the agency’s Chief Operating Officer.
-She received her undergraduate degree from Mississippi State and her graduate degree from Loyola University.
+Since that time, she has held many different positions within the organization and is currently serving as the agency’s Chief Operating Officer.
+She holds a Bachelors of Business Administration from Mississippi State, a Masters of Pastoral Studies from Loyola University, and an Master of Business Administration from Mississippi State.
 She has always had a passion for helping others and considers it a privilege to be able to impact our world every day by helping those less fortunate.
 She lives in Meridian, MS with her husband, has three children, and six grandchildren.
-Her hobbies include traveling, snow skiing, decorating, and spending time with family.
+Her hobbies include traveling, snow skiing, decorating, thrifting, and spending time with family

-Counseling Center, Therapeutic Foster Care, and the Unaccompanied Refugee
+Adoption program, Born Free/New Beginnings, Hope Haven Home Based, Solomon Counseling Center, Therapeutic Foster Care, and the Unaccompanied Refugee Minors Program.

 Jamie is a Licensed Professional Counselor and brings more than 20 years clinical experience to Southern Christian Services for Children and Youth, Inc. As the Executive Director, she is responsible for overseeing the administration, programs, and strategic plan of the organization as well as fundraising, community relations and serving as its face and public spokesperson.
 Prior to joining Southern Christian Services, Jamie managed clinical operations for Arkansas’ largest children’s home campus which included a dual diagnosis program for pregnant and parenting women, psychiatric residential treatment center, emergency shelter, outpatient counseling clinic and therapeutic day school.